 We are going full ‘cabin fever’ here at cottagemixtape.com with our new Rock /Disco DJ mix, Cabin Fever, and since we do the occasional outdoor movie review, it only seems ‘natural’ to look at the movie with the same namesake, 2002’s Cabin Fever.
 Not like there is any correlation, mind you.
 In fact, for as many outdoor-themed horror movies I have seen, I have never seen Cabin Fever… that is until now.
 So, here goes a fresh 2020 take, on the movie 20 years later, Cabin Fever.

-However, all is not quite right and I don’t mean the fact that the trees looks like they are in fall or early spring and that the friends just graduated.
-No, I am speaking mostly of the flesh-eating disease that makes it way into their camp.
+However, all is not quite right and I don’t mean the fact that the trees look like they are in early spring and they just graduated.
+No, I am speaking mostly of the flesh-eating disease that makes its way into their camp.

 Without giving away too much, what ensues is your typical Eli Roth movie with a mix of dark humour, splatter and gore.
 However, I found most of the performances were just average, with the exception for Winston, the young cop played by Giuseppe Andrews.
 Otherwise, the characters are not particularly memorable or endearing.
 It is no wonder that these fictions friends are not even given last names, because they lack depth and don’t have a clear agenda.
 The characters don’t really seem to have any sort of agency, except for getting laid, which definitely puts this movie in the same category of these slasher in the woods-type films (e.g. Friday The 13th), however I don’t think it delivers quite on that level.

 “Like a fever, Cabin Fever runs both hot and cold”